ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

    }

-One of the aims of this example is to demonstrate the use of the :llvm-docs:`'generic' FLAT <address-space-identifier>` address space.
+One of the aims of this example is to demonstrate the use of the :llvm-docs:`"generic" FLAT <address-space-identifier>` address space.
 This address space is typically used when the compiler cannot statically prove where the backing memory is located.